mahoney1/VSCodeTutorial/README.md

 ## Let's get started
 ![packageFile](/docs/installExtension.gif)
 First thing we need to do is to install the IBM Blockchain Platform VSCode extension.
-You will need to latest version of VSCode to do this.
+You will need to install the latest version of VSCode to do this.
 To see if you have the latest VSCode extension, go to `Code` -> `Check for Updates`.
 If VSCode crashes at this point (which it did for me), it likely means you don't have the latest version.
 Check the troubleshooting section below if your VSCode crashed.
 Otherwise, update your VSCode, and once you're done, click on `extensions` on the side bar on the left part of your screen.
 At the top, search the extension marketplace for `IBM Blockchain Platform`.
 Click on `Install`.
 Then click on `reload`.
-Nice, you are all set to use the extension! 🙌🏼
+Nice - you are all set to use the extension! 🙌🏼

 ## Step 1.
 Create a New Smart Contract Project
 ![packageFile](/docs/createSmartContract.gif)
-To create a smart contract project, click on your newly downloaded IBM Blockchain Platform extension.
-It should be the extension all the way at the bottom of the left side bar.
-Next, use the keyboard shortcut `Shift` + `CMD` + `P` to bring up all of the commands for the IBM Blockchain Platform.
-Choose `Create Smart Contract Project` from the dropdown.
+To create a smart contract project, click on your newly downloaded `IBM Blockchain Platform` extension (its icon is the bottom icon,  on the left sidebar).
+Next, use the keyboard shortcut `Shift` + `CMD` + `P` to bring up all of the commands for the IBM Blockchain Platform (menu option: View....Command Palette).
+Choose
+`IBM Blockchain Platform: Create Smart Contract Project` from the dropdown.
 Next, click `JavaScript` from the dropdown.
 Next, click `New Folder`, and name the project what you want.
 I named mine `demoContract`.
 Click `Create` and then `Open` your new folder which you just created.
 Next, you'll be prompted with a dropdown, and you can click `Add to Workspace`.
 Once the extension is done packaging your contract, you can open the `lib/my-contract.js` file to see your smart contract code scaffold.
 Nice job! 👏🏼

 ## Step 2.
-Modify Chaincode
+Modify Smart Contract
 ![packageFile](/docs/addChaincode.gif)
 Inside your `lib/my-contract.js` file, go ahead and copy and paste this code: